thehackerwithin/UoB/upcoming.md

 **Summer 2018**

-The next meeting on Monday 16th July from 1-2pm in room G13, Nuffield building, will focus on Git and version control.
+The next meeting will be in August, time, date, venue to be announced.

 If you would like to volunteer as a speaker, please email Matthew Brett (m.brett@bham.ac.uk).